 - 1 apple

-- Wash and hull the strawberries and clean and peel the rhubarb.
+Wash and hull the strawberries and wash the rhubarb.
 Halve the strawberries and cut the rhubarb into small pieces.

-- Pour the jam into the prepared jars and seal tightly.
+Pour the jam into sterilized jars and seal tightly.